-They are passionate about swimming and love empowering adults to become stronger swimmers.
+We're passionate about swimming and empower people to become stronger swimmers.

 Coach Monica Haddad

 Monica brings over 20 years of swimming experience to Temescal in addition to teaching psychical education to Bay Area students.

 She loves being on deck and is happy for having the opportunity to work with the swimmers of Temescal Aquatic Masters.

 Always upbeat, Monica inspires her swimmers with her humor and strong work ethic.